freaksterz/HappyHackathong/README.md

 •	Jackson JSON Processor: Is used to parse the json file and load it into SQL Table.
 •	Hibernate:  Is used to ingest the parsed data into the SQL table.

 2. Service layer :

-•	Core java POJO layer: POJO is used to map entity from hibernate.
+•	Functionality exposed as RestFull service with help of Jersey.
+    This send json which can be parsed irrespective of platform, can be used in WebApp or Mobile APP of any platform.

 3. NPL Engine :

 •	openNLP : Is used to tokenize and generate parse-tree of the reviews on document level